blog banner 2021-1

 If the tenant has paid late rent for three consecutive months or for a total of six months in a calendar year, they can be dismissed from the property.
 Additionally, if they don’t pay rent at all, you can begin the eviction process.

-Violations of the Obligations of the Tenancy
+Violations of the Obligation of the Tenancy

 If the tenants fail to comply with the lease, you are able to terminate the lease.
 This can include things like excessive HOA violations, unauthorized pets or tenants, etc.